Ursys/PythonClassRepository/README.md

 to run a file use Terminal Alt-t (View --> Terminal --> New Terminal) type into the command line: python fileName.py

-To commit to GitHub:
+To check for untracked files:
+    git add -A -n (The -A adds all untracked files and the -n make it a dryrun so they are not actually added) To commit to GitHub:
     git add <file> (this adds the files to commit) git commit -am "commit message" (this adds the message to the commit)